Easy Fresh Fig Cheesecake Recipe

 - Always mix the batter just until the ingredients are incorporated.

-- Alternatively, add a fruit filling on the cheesecake and chill it until set.
+- Alternatively, add a fruit filling to the cheesecake and chill it until set.

 - Another way would be to chill the cake well first.
 Use a clean hand to close the crack.